-In spite of its ruined and plundered state, it’s a very prominent landmark which dominates views of the Dee Valley from the east.
-The climb to the top of the hill is one of the best Llangollen things to do, and the views form the remains of the castle are sublime.
+In spite of its ruined and plundered state, it’s a very prominent landmark which dominates views of the Dee Valley – one of the loveliest landscapes in Wales – from the east.
+The climb to the top of the hill is one of the best Llangollen things to do, and the views from the remains of the castle are sublime.

 The castle dates back to the 13th century, partly occupying the site of an Iron Age hillfort.
 This would have predated the castle by 1,500 years or more.

 It was probably built in the 1260s by Gruffydd II ap Madog,a prince of the kingdom of Powys Fadog.
 It’s believed that it was abandoned around 1277 in the face of the threat of capture by English forces.
 It was partly burned by the Welsh occupiers, and it may never have been used for military purposes again.
 It has therefore been a romantic ruin for most of its existence.

 3. Visit the Romantic Ruin Valle Crucis Abbey

 Llangollen is home to more historic North Wales points of interest, with another romantic ruin just below Dinas Bran.

 Valle Crucis Abbey is a ruined church and abbey complex just to the north of Llangollen town.
 It was founded in 1201, and was the last Cistercian monastery in Wales.
 Its name – the Vale of the Cross – comes from nearby 9th century Eliseg’s Pillar, which once supported a stone cross.